-My coaching package for couples Breathe New Life Into Your Marriage is based on the idealistic and inspiring approach of Hedy Schleifer, known as Encounter-Centered Couples Transformation.
+My coaching packages for couples Breathe New Life Into Your Marriage and Relationship Reset are based on the idealistic and inspiring approach of Hedy Schleifer, known as Encounter-Centered Couples Therapy.
 ECCT is a type of relationship healing that helps partners connect with each other more fully and authentically and empowers couples to discover new, more authentic ways to engage with each other in order for their relationship to thrive instead of simply survive.

 Hedy Schleifer’s approach is rooted in Imago Relationship Therapy and in the philosophy of Martin Buber.
 She identified the ‘three invisible connectors’ that exist within relationships.
 These connectors—the Space, the Bridge, and the Encounter—serve to draw partners close to each other and allow them to fully connect.